 In the middle of a severe winter with several feet of snow on the ground, a heating oil truck inadvertently pumped 2,000 gallons of oil into a sump that was part of a large buried septic leach field.
 The school was operating and now had no place for their septage.

-The spill was not discovered for a couple of days, until the school called to confirm the oil delivery, as the low-level alarm was still active, and the UST was manually measured confirming that no product was delivered to that tank.
+The spill was discovered days later when the school called to confirm the oil delivery, as the low-level alarm was still active, and the underground storage tank (UST) was manually measured confirming that no product was delivered to that tank.

 St.Germain Collins (St.Germain) met with the Maine Department of Environmental Protection (DEP) and school officials to develop a game plan to quickly get the leach fields back online.